Best Hikes in Hawaii for Teenagers Who Want a Challenge

 Kalalau Trail (First 2 Miles to Hanakapi'ai) - Kauai

 The full Kalalau Trail along the Na Pali Coast is 22 miles round trip and requires a permit and overnight camping.
-But the first two miles to Hanakapi'ai Beach are open as a day hike, and those two miles are among the most beautiful trail miles in the world.
+The first two miles to Hanakapi'ai Beach are open as a day hike, and those two miles are among the most beautiful trail miles in the world.

 The trail hugs the cliffs of the Na Pali Coast, winding through lush tropical vegetation with jaw-dropping views of the coastline below.
-The trail is narrow in places with significant drop-offs, muddy after rain (which is frequent), and has several stream crossings.
+Trail is narrow in places with significant drop-offs, muddy after rain (which is frequent), and has several stream crossings.
 Hanakapi'ai Beach at the end is a wild, remote strand backed by towering cliffs.
+Do not swim there.
+Currents are killers, literally - signs at the beach show the count.

 From Hanakapi'ai Beach, strong hikers can continue another two miles inland to Hanakapi'ai Falls, a 300-foot waterfall with a swimming pool at its base.
 This extension adds significant difficulty with multiple stream crossings and boulder scrambling.

-This hike requires KEEN water sandals or trail shoes with aggressive tread - the mud is legendary.
+This hike requires KEEN water sandals or trail shoes with aggressive tread.
+The mud is legendary.
 Pack a waterproof dry bag backpack to keep gear dry during stream crossings and rain showers.
 Trekking poles help on the slippery sections.
+Reservations are required for non-residents at the Haena State Park trailhead - book ahead at gohaena.com.

 Difficulty: Challenging.
 4 miles round trip to the beach, 8 miles round trip to the falls.
 Allow 3 to 6 hours.